Welcome to Metro Teens!

 Upcoming Events

 We are celebrating 100 years since Dr. Carter G. Woodson established Black History Week with a scavenger hunt all month long.
 Each week will be based on a different category.
-This week is Black Inventors.
+This week is Black Activists.